gettilled/tilled-example-monorepo/simple-onboarding-form/README.md

 TILLED_SECRET_KEY=sk_XXXX
 ```

-_Note: If you have not created a sandbox account or API keys, pleases review our
+_Note: If you have not created a sandbox account or API keys, please review our
 [Initial Setup](https://docs.tilled.com/get-started-with-tilled/initial-setup)
 page._

-- Run the sample server:
+- Run the sample server (from the project root):

   ```
   $ node app.js